NLAFET/StarNEig/docs/_1_installation.md

 @remark It may sometimes be necessary to compile CUDA source files with a different compiler than what `cmake` uses by default.
 For example, some CUDA version do not support GCC compilers that are newer than GCC 5 release series.
-In that case `cmake` can be configured to use GCC 5:
+In that case `cmake` can be configured to use a GCC 5 release series compiler:
 ```
 $ cmake -DCUDA_HOST_COMPILER=/usr/bin/gcc-5 -DCUDA_PROPAGATE_HOST_FLAGS=OFF ../
 ```